 A visit includes a permanent exhibition featuring the likes of Picasso, a self-guided stateroom tour, and a changing repertoire of special exhibitions that cover everything from Renaissance art to contemporary sculpture.

-Tip: go up to the platform in front of the Albertina for excellent photos of the Staatsoper and across to the Burggarten park and Neue Burg (which you'll see later on the walking tour)
+Tip: go up to the platform in front of the Albertina for excellent photos of the Staatsoper and views across to the Burggarten park and Neue Burg (which you see later on this walking tour).

 (View of the opera house from the Albertina platform)